 - 1. Supports only SDRAM DIMM. - To operate properly, at least one 168-pin DIMM module must be installed. - 3.
-This mainboard supports Table Free memory, so memory can be installed on DIMM1 or DIMM2 in any order. - 4.
+This mainboard supports Table Free memory, so memory can be installed on DIMM1, DIMM2, DIMM3 in any order. - 4.
 Supports 3.3 volt DIMM. - 5.
-The DRAM addressing and the size supported by the mainboard is shown below:
+The DRAM addressing and the size supported by the mainboard is shown at the next page.